 Questions to ask yourself when analyzing your actual performance metrics:

 Trying to answer these questions as part of your analysis is difficult in Excel.
 Sure, you could do it, the same way you could use a wrench to hammer in a nail, but at what cost?
 Excel alone doesn’t lend itself well to drill-down details at a departmental or campaign level.
-FP&A Software and Platforms on the other hand, offer drill-down capabilities, with granular details into metrics to consolidate information and greatly expedite your analysis workflow.
+FP&A Software and Platforms on the other hand, offer drill-down capabilities, with granular details into metrics to greatly expedite your analysis and slice-and-dice your data in newfound ways.

 When we think about outcomes in finance, KPIs are one of the first things that come to mind.
 KPIs such as gross margin, return on equity, and other metrics found in traditional financial statements and management reports can be surface level at times.
 These metrics, while necessary, don’t tell the entire story by themselves because they lack the context to explain why.